 Step 2, Build beds for the children’s garden

 Our raised beds are simple, just a few boards nailed or screwed together, lined with landscape fabric and filled with planting medium.
 In the expansion, we got a garden mixture from a company.

 In the old garden, we made something similar to Mel’s mix from Square Foot Gardening.
-Vermiculite is very expensive and our budget prohibited us from filling all the beds using it, so we substituted pine bark mulch on the advice of farmer who helped us.
+Vermiculite is very expensive and our budget prohibited us from filling all the beds using it, so we substituted pine bark mulch on the advice of a farmer who helped us.

 Step 3: Building soil for the children’s garden

 Our first raised bed came with dirt the class provided and the rest of our containers in that space are 1/3 peat, 1/3 compost, and 1/3 pine bark mulch.
 We mixed it in a wheelbarrow and dumped it in.
 It drains great, it holds moisture well, and it grows food.

 We used some mushroom compost and some cotton burr compost.
 I don’t have a preference.
 We bought ours at Lowe’s.

 Step 4: Grow food in the children’s garden